 Cheeses In France – Terroir, AOC & PDO

-Terroir: Yes, French people talk about this in relation to cheese (and wine).
+Terroir: French people talk about terroir in relation to cheese (and wine).
 The terroir refers to the geographic region where the cheese is produced.
 And that means, what the cows, sheep and goats are feeding on.
 Thus, terroir refers to the soil, the minerals in the soil, the vegetation, the climate, and how these factors affect the quality of the cheese produced.

 AOC (Appellation d’Origine Contrôlée) (Controlled Designation of Origin): This French label protects the traditional method of production, ingredients used and the origin of a product.
 For example, Rocamadour cheese, which is goat cheese, can only be produced in Rocamadour.
 If somebody else wants to produce this AOC goat cheese in a different location in France, they can’t.
 Or they would have to give it a different name.
 The AOC designation protects the cheesemakers and community that have a long-standing tradition with their product.